Google Business Profile: Local SEO Guide for Beginners

 You will have to make it work as well.
 Aim to rank your business profile on the first page of Google.

-Let’s face it, how often is it that you proceed to the second page of Google while finding your need?
+Let’s face it: How often do you proceed to the second page of Google while finding your needs?
 Very rare, right?
 Here are a few tips to optimize your GBP.

 1. Complete Your Google Profile